KNODIS-Research-Group/resbemf/readme.md

-# Restricted Bernoulli Matrix Factorization: Widening the trade-off between prediction accuracy and coverage in Classification based Collaborative Filtering
+# Restricted Bernoulli Matrix Factorization: Balancing the trade-off between prediction accuracy and coverage in Classification based collaborative filtering

-This repository includes the source code for the experiments discussed in the manuscript titled *Restricted Bernoulli Matrix Factorization: Widening the Trade-off between Prediction Accuracy and Coverage in Classification-based Collaborative Filtering*.
-The manuscript has been submitted to the *Knowledge-Based Systems* journal.
+This repository includes the source code for the experiments discussed in the manuscript titled *Restricted Bernoulli Matrix Factorization: Balancing the trade-off between prediction accuracy and coverage in Classification based collaborative filtering*.
+The manuscript has been submitted to the *Applied Soft Computing* journal.
 You can access the preprint on [arXiv](https://arxiv.org/abs/2210.10619).

 ## Random search results